atimpone/aws-foundation-journey/1-dev-environments/2-6-determine-networking-approach.md

 * It requires a separate step to obtain an Elastic IP Address.
 * It provisions only one private and one public subnet.
 More subnets can be manually added later.
-* Since it doesn't use AWS CloudFormation, removing the VPC and the associated resources is a bit more work than simply deleting an AWS CloudFormation stack.

 ---